 Differential diagnosis — Distinguishing acute from subacute or chronic cough is important:

-●The differential diagnosis for subacute or chronic cough in palliative care includes conditions such as allergic rhinitis with postnasal drip, reactive airways disease, gastroesophageal reflux (GERD), postinfectious chronic cough, and chronic bronchitis.
+●The differential diagnosis for subacute or chronic cough in palliative care includes conditions such as allergic rhinitis with postnasal drip, reactive airways disease, gastroesophageal reflux disease (GERD), postinfectious chronic cough, and chronic bronchitis.
 (See "Evaluation of subacute and chronic cough in adults".)

 ●Acute cough is usually caused by infection (pneumonia and acute bronchitis).

 General approach to the patient — A thorough history is fundamental to identify the cause of cough.
 The assessment should include the type of cough (productive/nonproductive), trigger factors, whether cough is nocturnal or daytime, severity of cough (especially whether sleep is impaired), and effects on quality of life.
 The timing of the start of cough is important; any change in cough or new cough since the diagnosis of cancer indicates that the cough is likely related to the cancer.
 On the other hand, a more chronic cough may be related to underlying respiratory morbidity.
 The assessment should include a careful medication review.
 Angiotensin-converting enzyme (ACE) inhibitors may cause cough, and some chemotherapy drugs cause pulmonary toxicity, which may manifest as cough.
 (See "Pulmonary toxicity associated with antineoplastic therapy: Cytotoxic agents" and "Pulmonary toxicity associated with antineoplastic therapy: Molecularly targeted agents".)